Early data shows how digital poverty increased the pain of the 2020 lockdown for disadvantaged children.

-Early data and research paint a troubling picture of how disadvantaged children were affected during the lockdown and how digital poverty in Ireland needs to be tackled with urgency.
+Early data and research paint a troubling picture of how disadvantaged children were affected during the initial lockdown and how digital poverty in Ireland needs to be tackled with urgency.

 The pandemic lockdown of 2020 in Ireland will be studied for generations to come.
-The lockdown was a national effort to ‘flatten the curve’ and protect the most vulnerable in society from a lethal virus.
+The first lockdown was a national effort to ‘flatten the curve’ and protect the most vulnerable in society from a lethal virus.
 It was also the greatest social experiment in Irish history.

 The lockdown restrictions affected every person in Ireland.
 However, early research by various public and private bodies suggests that already vulnerable groups were left even more exposed.